The Formosan Christian Church of Dallas

 8.2 Study period: two weeks including Saturday and Sunday maximum per calendar year.

-8.3 The characteristics and contents of the advanced study courses or conferences need to be approved by the Executive Council Committee prior to enrollment.
+8.3 The characteristics and contents of the advanced study courses or conferences need to be approved by the Deacons Committee prior to enrollment.

 8.4 Reimbursement is not to exceed the amount equal to 50% of the monthly base salary per calendar year for tuition, books, and fees incurred for this purpose.